ai-vs-human-industrie-takeover

 The Limitations of AI in Education: Why Teachers are Still Vital

-AI has been used in education to personalize learning and provide feedback to students.
-However, AI cannot replace the role of teachers in education.
-Teachers provide emotional support and guidance to students, which AI cannot provide.
-Moreover, teachers can adapt their teaching methods to suit individual students' needs, which AI may not be able to do.
-Furthermore, education is not just about acquiring knowledge but also about developing critical thinking, problem-solving, and social skills.
-Teachers play a crucial role in fostering these skills in students.
-They can provide feedback, encouragement, and motivation, which AI may not be able to do.
-Therefore, while AI can assist teachers in their work, it cannot replace them.
+AI has been used in education to customize learning and give feedback to the learner.
+But AI cannot take the place of teachers in education.
+Teachers give emotional comfort and direction to the students, which AI cannot.
+Also, teachers can shape their teaching strategies to the needs of particular students, which AI may not be able to.
+Besides, education is not only about learning, but also about developing critical thinking, problem solving, and social skills.
+These skills are learned with the help of teachers.
+They can give feedback, encouragement and motivation which may be missing in AI.
+Hence, AI can be useful to teachers in their profession but it cannot replace them.

 ai-vs-human-industry-complement